sagemath/trac_to_gh/Issue 1164.md

 # Issue 1164: Error in tutorial documentation about %hist

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1164

 Original creator: ljpk